Underground Railroad: Geography

 According to Still, messages were often encoded so that they could be understood only by those active in the railroad.
 For example, the following message, "I have sent via at two o'clock four large hams and two small hams", indicated that four adults and two children were sent by train from Harrisburg to Philadelphia.
 The additional word via indicated that the "passengers" were not sent on the usual train, but rather via Reading, Pennsylvania.
 In this case, the authorities were tricked into going to the regular location (station) in an attempt to intercept the runaways, while Still met them at the correct station and guided them to safety.
 They eventually escaped either further north or to Canada, where slavery had been abolished during the 1830s.

 To reduce the risk of infiltration, many people associated with the Underground Railroad knew only their part of the operation and not of the whole scheme.
 "Conductors" led or transported the "passengers" from station to station.
 A conductor sometimes pretended to be enslaved to enter a plantation.
 Once a part of a plantation, the conductor would direct the runaways to the North.
 Enslaved people traveled at night, about 10–20 mi to each station.
 They rested, and then a message was sent to the next station to let the station master know the escapees were on their way.
 They would stop at the so-called "stations" or "depots" during the day and rest.
 The stations were often located in basements, barns, churches, or in hiding places in caves.

 The resting spots where the freedom seekers could sleep and eat were given the code names "stations" and "depots", which were held by "station masters".
 "Stockholders" gave money or supplies for assistance.
 Using biblical references, fugitives referred to Canada as the "Promised Land" or "Heaven" and the Ohio River, which marked the boundary between slave states and free states, as the "River Jordan".

-The majority of freedom seekers that escaped from slavery did not have help from an abolitionist.
-Although there are stories of black and white abolitionists helping freedom seekers escape from slavery many escapes were unaided.

-Other Underground Railroad escape routes for freedom seekers were maroon communities.
-Maroon communities were wetlands or marshes where escaped slaves established their own independent communities.
-Maroon communities in the United States were in Virginia called the Great Dismal Swamp, the maroon communities of the Black Seminole Indians in Florida, and others.